konstructio/kubefirst/docs/common/metaphor.md

 ## Some Cool Automated Things to Note:

+For an AWS Cloud selection(`kubefirst create --cloud aws`):

-- The value specified in `spec.rules.host` will automatically create a route53 CNAME that is bound to the Ingress elastic load balancer.
+- the value specified in `spec.rules.host` will automatically create a route53 CNAME that is bound to the Ingress elastic load balancer.
 - The `cert-manager.io/cluster-issuer` annotation will prompt `cert-manager` to automatically create a certificate for your application and will store that cert in the `secretName` specified.
 - NGINX will automatically route traffic to the **Metaphors** applications service based on the path-based/host-based routing specified in `spec.rules`.

+For a local selection(`kubefirst local`):

+- A local dns route will be produced with SSL certificates generated for you
+- This certificates can be added to your machine truststore to allow a more smooth experience

 ## Environment Configs and Secrets